Torrens University Australia

 The Master of Cybersecurity is a response to the need for skilled cybersecurity professionals amid a rise in global cybercrime.

-This qualification will elevate your existing cybersecurity career, substantiating your positioning as a leader in Industry 4.0.
+This qualification will elevate your existing cybersecurity career, substantiating your positioning as a leader in the field in Industry 4.0.
 Throughout the course, you will enhance your ability to develop innovative solutions to cybersecurity problems.

 Key facts